We're on Instagram. Follow @rifleconfigurator

 What is the difference between the LAT and the Disruptor?

 The LAT keeps a separate reset lever like the original TacCon 3MR, while the Disruptor combined the reset lever into the trigger piece to make it cheaper to manufacture.
 In practice that means the LAT's selector fully disables the assisted reset in standard semi-auto mode, delivering a crisp 3-3.5 lb single-stage break instead of the Disruptor's gritty 3.75-4.1 lb pull.
-The LAT also uses 17-4 stainless steel instead of tool steel and switches to a flat trigger bow.
+The LAT also uses 17-4 stainless steel instead of tool steel.
 It costs about $50 more than the Disruptor ($349.99 vs $299.99).

 What is ARSE mode on the LAT?

 ARSE stands for Assisted Reset Semi Enhanced, the LAT's third selector position.
-In this position the bolt carrier's rearward travel mechanically forces the trigger forward against your finger for the next shot, the same forced-reset function as the Disruptor.
-The LAT adds variable behavior: pull the trigger tightly for a measurably reduced-weight assisted reset and a faster cyclic rate, or pull it gingerly and let it run at a slower pace.
-In the standard semi position, ARSE and the out-of-battery safety are switched off entirely.
+In this position the bolt carrier's rearward travel mechanically forces the trigger forward against your finger for the next shot, the same forced-reset function as the Disruptor, which lets you deliver fast, controlled follow-up shots.
+It stays semi-automatic the whole time: one trigger function fires one round.
+In the standard semi position, the assisted reset and the out-of-battery safety are switched off entirely, leaving a clean single-stage trigger.

 Is the LAT forced reset trigger legal?